 - Epic owner

-- Description – a paragraph of text describing the epic that is clear and concise and covers who it is for, what it will do and what benefit it will bring.
+- Description – a paragraph of text describing the epic that is clear and concise and covers who it is for, what it will do and what benefits it will bring.

 - Business outcomes – anticipated measurable benefits based on the above description